 Complete this short form to learn more about our OTD program.
 ACU’s Office of Graduate Programs will reach out shortly to discuss your interests and answer your questions.

-The Doctor of Occupational therapy degree at Abilene Christian University is a new program and is in the process for accreditation under the purview of the American Council of Occupational Therapy Examiners (ACOTE).
-As part of that process the program has achieved Candidacy Status and the first cohort of students has been accepted to begin Fall 2021.
-The program is currently in preparation for a pre-accreditation review and on-site evaluation scheduled for November 2022 and June 2023 respectively.
-Accreditation status must be granted before graduates are eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
-Final accreditation decision will be made in August 2023.
+The Doctor of Occupational therapy degree at Abilene Christian University is fully accredited by the American Council of Occupational Therapy Examiners (ACOTE).
+Graduates are eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).

 The Doctor of Occupational Therapy, consisting of classroom instruction, fieldwork, and capstone experience may be completed in 29 months.
 A small, personalized program, cohorts of 18 are sought.
 The program is integrated with ACU’s quality Master of Occupational Therapy and students from both programs attend approximately two thirds of the courses together.